pioneercoders/tutorials/interview/Java-interview-questions.md

 No. delete is not a keyword.
 And I cannot even remember a class that has a method called delete().
 Rather remove()

+### 51. Is delete a keyword in Java?

+No. delete is not a keyword.
+And I cannot even remember a class that has a method called delete().
+Rather remove()

-##  52. Is exit a keyword in Java?
+###  52. Is exit a keyword in Java?

 No. exit() is a method of java.lang.System class

-## 53.What happens if you dont initialize an instance variable of any of the primitive types in Java?
+### 53.What happens if you dont initialize an instance variable of any of the primitive types in Java?

 It gets assigned the default value.
 0 for int and long, 0.0 for float and double, false for boolean.
 Though I tried to compile a class where variables were not initialized and it didn't compile.

-## 54.What are the different scopes for Java variables?
+### 54.What are the different scopes for Java variables?

 static fields, instance fields, method parameters, local variables

-## 55.What is the default value of the local variables?
+### 55.What is the default value of the local variables?

 No default value.
 Default values are assigned to instance fields.
 Local variables have to be explicitly initialized.

-## 56.Does garbage collection guarantee that a program will not run out of memory?
+### 56.Does garbage collection guarantee that a program will not run out of memory?

 No. Not at all.
 Example: recursive call.
 Or just create lots of objects until you get OutOfMemoryError (or is it an exception?)

-## 57.What is the purpose of finalization?
+### 57.What is the purpose of finalization?

 Free up the resources. (e.g. close connections and streams, release a lock etc)

-## 58.Can a public class MyClass be defined in a source file named YourClass.java?
+### 58.Can a public class MyClass be defined in a source file named YourClass.java?

 no. Unless it is a nested class public class.

-## 59.What will be the output of the following statement?
+### 59.What will be the output of the following statement?
 System.out.println ("1" **+ 3);

 13

-## 60.What will be the default values of all the elements of an array defined as an instance variable?
+### 60.What will be the default values of all the elements of an array defined as an instance variable?

 All elements will be initialized to default value of corresponding type.

-## 61. Length in bytes for primitive types**
+##### 61. Length in bytes for primitive types**

     | Primitive type| length in bytes  | Comment                                 |
     | :------------ |:----------------:| ---------------------------------------:|